soumission-anonyme/irreducible/README.md

-# Are Probabilistic Robust Accuracy Bounded
+# On the Upper Limit of Probabilistic Robust Accuracy from a Bayes Error Perspective

-This repository contains the code accompanying the paper **"Are Probabilistic Robust Accuracy Bounded"**.
+This repository contains the code accompanying the paper **"On the Upper Limit of Probabilistic Robust Accuracy from a Bayes Error Perspective
+"**.
 The experiments and analyses are included in two Jupyter notebooks.

 ## Notebooks